 At 14 inches, HP's sole portable monitor offering is slightly smaller than most of its rivals.
 This makes it ideal if portability is paramount for you, especially as the screen is also a wafer-thin 9mm.
 Thankfully the smaller screen size doesn't mean you get a lower screen resolution - this is still a Full HD 1920 x 1080 panel, translating to super-crisp image quality due to the relatively small display area.
 This is also a premium IPS screen, so expect accurate colour and contrast, along with wide viewing angles.
 The only weak link is screen brightness, which at 200 cd/m2 is a little dimmer than average.
 The panel's efficient 5w typical power consumption means it can be powered direct from your laptop via USB-C. Factor the convenient wrap-around case that folds into an easel stand for tabletop use and the EliteDisplay S14 shapes up as an ultra-portable portable monitor.

-Lepow has updated its 15.6 inch screen with a 2020 "Z1 Gamut" model that offers improved color performance from its 13.5x7.6 inch IPS screen.
-It offers USB-C inputs on both sides, plus HDMI and headphone sockets of the left.
+This 13.5x7.6 inch IPS screen offers USB-C inputs on both sides, plus HDMI and headphone sockets of the left.
 It comes with a functional, magnetic cover which doubles as a prop stand.
-The max brightness at 320cd/msq is impressive - as is the support for HDR - and you get lots of control over the settings, although the plasticky interface is a bit fiddly to use.
+The max brightness at 300cd/msq is impressive, and you get lots of control over the settings, although the plasticky interface is a bit fiddly to use.
 The twin speakers work well enough - but in our tests they were not as good as those on our Apple Macbook.
-The older version of this display can still be found on sale at a lower price, so make sure you know which generation of this panel you are paying for.

 The best monitors for photo editing